This season's palette is all about clean lines, bold colors and organic textures.

 - STEPHEN KING

-I love this quote because it's NOT ENOUGH to simply have the talent, you have to back it up with a lot of hard. freaking. work.
+I love this quote because it's simply not enough to have the talent, you have to back it up with a lot of hard. serious. work.

 Too many people are running around thinking they have the next big "app" idea or venture to start, and the thing they don't realize is YES you can do all those things, but don't think that success will automatically fall into your lap because it most likely won't.
 Don't expect stuff to get handed to you.
 You have to work for it and grind on that every day.